eBee Kenya – Sustainable Transport Africa

 About

-eBee Kenya – Sustainable Transport Africa seeks to accelerate electric bicycles adoption in Mombasa and Nairobi, Kenya.
+eBee Kenya – Sustainable Transport Africa is accelerating electric bicycle adoption in Mombasa and Nairobi, Kenya.
 The partnership will leverage a proprietary loan product and an existing credit guarantee scheme to make e-bicycles more accessible and affordable.
 Beyond selling electric bicycles, eBee Kenya aims to leverage its insights to shape a national expansion plan, create meaningful employment opportunities and empower women to participate actively as riders.

 Investing in Impact